-Officers will discuss responsibilities, identify challenges of National Executive Council roles, obtain input to strengthen national resources and publications, receive National Leadership Conference orientation, provide input and plan the National Leadership Conference, share workshop plans, review and evaluate the Program of Work, and plan the National Leadership Conference general sessions.
-Travel may require arriving at a different location other than national headquarters.
+Officers will meet with various potential business and industry partners in the location of the National Leadership Conference.
+Additionally, officers will discuss responsibilities, identify challenges of National Executive Council roles, obtain input to strengthen national resources and publications, receive National Leadership Conference orientation, provide input and plan the National Leadership Conference, share workshop plans, review and evaluate the Program of Work, and plan the National Leadership Conference general sessions.